Liberian cuisine

-Liberian cuisine is centered on the consumption of rice, cassava, plantain, yam, tropical fruits and vegetables (potatoes, greens, cassava leaf, okra, cabbage), as well as fish, meat, and more.
+Liberian cuisine refers to the cuisine of Liberia.
+It is centered on rice, cassava, plantain, yam, tropical fruits and vegetables (potatoes, greens, cassava leaf, okra, cabbage), as well as fish and meat.
+Liberian cuisine is also influenced by African Americans through Americo-Liberians and Caribbean food and recipes.

 Liberia also has a tradition of baking, including cornbread, sour bread, rice bread, banana bread, and cakes.

 Dietary staples

 Starches

-Rice is a staple of the Liberia diet, whether commercial or country ("swamp rice"), and either served "dry" (without a sauce), with stew or soup poured over it, cooked into the classic jollof rice, or ground into a flour to make country breh (bread).
-Cassava is processed into several types of similar starchy foods: fufu, dumboy, and GB (or geebee).
-Eddoes (taro root) is also eaten.
+Rice is a staple of the Liberia diet, whether commercial or country ("swamp rice" or Bulgur wheat (popularized during the wars)), and either served "dry" (without a sauce (dry rice is often served with chicken, luncheon meat, or corned beef)), with stew or soup poured over it, cooked into the classic jollof rice, or ground into a flour to make "country breh" (bread).
+The cassava or tapioca root is processed and pounded into starchy foods such as fufu (using dried cassava) and dumboy (using boiled cassava).
+Fufu can also be made with Plantains or Taro root.
+One especially popular pounded cassava dish is the northeastern regional variant glea-gbar, colloquially known as GB or geebee and generally served with a spicy mixed-meat soup.
+Eddoes (taro roots) are also eaten.

 Fruits and vegetables

-Popular Liberian ingredients include cassava, bananas, citrus fruit, sweet or regular plantains, coconut, okra and sweet potatoes.
-Heavy stews spiced with habanero and scotch bonnet chillies are popular and eaten with fufu.
-Potato greens, the leafy plant of the sweet potato, is widely grown and consumed, as is bitterball (a small vegetable similar to eggplant), and okra.
+Popular Liberian ingredients include cassava, bananas, citrus fruit, sweet and regular plantains, coconut, okra and sweet potatoes.
+Heavy stews spiced with habanero and Scotch bonnet chillies are popular and eaten with fufu.
+Potato greens, the leafy plant of the sweet potato, are widely grown and consumed, as is bitterball (a small vegetable similar to eggplant), and okra.

-Other popular stews, referred to as "soups", are toborghee, bitterleaf, cassava leaf and palaver sauce.
+Other popular stews, referred to as "soups", are toborghee, bitterleaf, collard greens, potato greens, palm butter, peanut soup, pepper soup (eaten with fufu or rice), cassava leaf and palava sauce.
 Toborghee consists of African eggplants which are stewed and spiced with fermented palm oil.
 It is often bitter in taste and typically associated with the Lorma people inhabiting the area of Lofa.

 Bitterleaf, referred to as "bittas" by the Sierra Leoneans, consists of bitter leaves mixed with ground melon seeds.

 Cassava leaf, referred to as "gbassajama", is made from ground cassava leaves.
 The leaves are then braised and tenderized in a broth and mixed together with red palm oil stock.

-Palaver sauce consists of jute leaves, also referred to as "plateau", that are stewed in a broth.
+Palava sauce consists of jute leaves, also referred to as "plateau", that are stewed in a broth.